-Dad, me, and cousin Deirdre.
+Dad, me, and sister Cath.
 Christmastime at our house, 1970

-The example Fran & Frank set is fundamentally important for today’s audience, and the goal of this webpage, the books, and the podcasts is to share it: a lifelong commitment to learning and open discussion; a dogged search for meaning and truth; acceptance of individuals and their differences; an ability to reframe intractable arguments and convert them into solvable problems; inclusion of lessons from history, philosophy, religion, science, and the humanities into everyday discourse; a profound sense of irony, with an abiding sense of humor; and quiet humility.
+The goal of the books, podcasts and webpage is to share the family ethic.
+In a nutshell this was to maintain a lifelong commitment to learning and open discussion; engage in dogged searches for meaning and truth; accept individuals and their differences; reframe intractable arguments and convert them into solvable problems; incorporate lessons from history, philosophy, religion, science and the humanities into everyday discourse; and –really, it’s only life– never to take ourselves too seriously.

-Today’s dialogue is actually worse then that of the 1970’s, and I believe that’s because it is being hijacked –whether you’re in North America or Europe or Australia or the Middle East or elsewhere.
+Today’s dialogue is probably worse than that of the 1970’s and my personal belief is it is being hijacked –whether you’re in North America or Europe or Australia or the Middle East or elsewhere.
 Hijacked by whom?
-It’s difficult to pinpoint; my answer is actually, “by what?”
+Difficult to pinpoint.
+My response is actually, “by what?”

 I don’t have a fix for any of it.
 And getting back to our hometown Chicago, I don’t know how to fix that, either.
 Nor, in fact, has anyone has asked me to.
 Nevertheless, small and insignificant as I am, I would like to do my best to try.
 “But how?”
 I ask myself.
 “How to do something useful with however much time I have in which to try?”